Targeting organ inflammation with LSALT peptide

 LSALT Peptide (Metabloktm)

-LSALT peptide is the company’s lead drug candidate for treating inflammation in the lungs, liver and kidneys.
+LSALT peptide is the company’s lead drug candidate for treating inflammation injury in the kidney, liver and lungs.

-Arch is focused on a path to drug approval for LSALT peptide and has been working to conduct further human safety and efficacy trials (April 2023) and, targeting organ inflammation in common injury and disease applications where organ inflammation is an unmet need.
+Arch is focused on a path to drug approval for LSALT peptide and is sponsoring efficacy trials targeting organ inflammation in common injury and disease applications where organ inflammation presents an unmet need.

-Arch believes that LSALT peptide has the potential to deliver a major breakthrough in the treatment of diseases where inflammation plays a major role.
+Arch believes that LSALT peptide has the potential to deliver a major breakthrough in the treatment of common injuries and diseases where organ inflammation affects millions of patients globally every year.

 In August 2019, a scientific team led by Arch scientists Dr. Donna Senger and Dr. Stephen Robbins published a paper in the journal Cell describing a novel mechanism of action for organ inflammation.

-In the paper, the enzyme dipeptidase-1 (DPEP1) was identified as a major neutrophil (white blood cell) adhesion receptor on the lung, liver and kidney endothelium – additionally, DPEP1 was shown to be the target of LSALT Peptide – identifying a target for neutrophil-driven inflammatory diseases of the lungs.
+In the paper, the enzyme dipeptidase-1 (DPEP1) was identified as a major neutrophil (white blood cell) adhesion receptor on the lung, liver and kidney endothelium – additionally, DPEP1 was shown to be the target of LSALT Peptide – identifying a target for neutrophil-driven inflammatory diseases of the lungs, differing from typical anti-inflammatory drugs by targeting this novel adhesion receptor rather than targeting individual cytokines.

-Arch is pursuing clinical development of LSALT Peptide to treat acute injury in the lungs, kidneys and liver caused by inflammation
+Arch is developing LSALT peptide to treat acute kidney injury and organ damage caused by inflammation

-• successfully obtained the U.S. FDA’s permission to proceed with a new Phase II trial to prevent cardiac surgery-associated acute kidney injury (CS-AKI); and
+- June2023, successfully obtained the U.S. FDA’s permission to proceed with the Phase II trial to prevent CS-AKI.

 LSALT Trial Information